electron/packager/CONTRIBUTING.md

   and then be integrated into this project.
 * If you are contributing a nontrivial change, please add an entry to `NEWS.md`.
 The format is similar to the one described at [Keep a Changelog](http://keepachangelog.com/).
-* Please make sure your commits are rebased onto the latest commit in the master branch, and that you limit/squash the number of commits created to a "feature"-level.
+* Once your pull request is approved, please make sure your commits are rebased onto the latest commit in the master branch, and that you limit/squash the number of commits created to a "feature"-level.
 For instance:

 bad: